Free Fabora tool

 Point load is treated at midspan.

-The estimate shows beam self weight, total beam weight, applied load, bending moment, and estimated deflection.
+The estimate shows beam self weight, total beam weight, applied load, bending moment, estimated deflection, and an indicative bending stress check.

 Results